particle-iot/docs/src/content/support/troubleshooting/connection-help.md

 ***Both LEDs off and Unresponsive***

-- **What's the Core doing?** My Core isn't showing any LED acitivity when I power it over USB.
+- **What's the Core doing?** My Core isn't showing any LED activity when I power it over USB.
 - **What's the problem?** Your core is not receiving power.
 - **How do I fix it?**